ESS: Learning Event-based Semantic Segmentation from Still Images: Experiments

 \subsection{Ablation Studies}

 \textbf{Loss importance} To verify the effectiveness of the proposed framework, we ablate the introduced loss functions by removing them during training.
 Tab.~\ref{tab:exp_dsec_ablation} reports the results of those experiments on DSEC-Semantic for the UDA setting.
-It can be observed that omitting the consistency loss in the embedding space, $L_\text{cons. emb.}$, leads to a 6.07\% drop in mIoU, showing its importance to align the embedding spaces.
-Similarly, omitting $L_\text{cons. pred.}$ leads to a 1.79\%, and omitting $L_\text{cons. task.}$ leads to a 2.60\% drop, highlighting the importance of both.
+It can be observed that omitting the consistency loss in the embedding space, $L_\text{cons. emb.}$, leads to a \todo{5.56\%} drop in mIoU, showing its importance to align the embedding spaces.
+Similarly, omitting $L_\text{cons. pred.}$ leads to a \todo{1.28\%}, and omitting $L_\text{cons. task.}$ leads to a \todo{2.09\%} drop, highlighting the importance of both.

 \textbf{Embedding Alignment} The studied UDA methods operate by aligning events and frame embeddings.
-For E2VID, these embeddings are image reconstructions and images, for EV-Transfer these are image and event content embeddings and in this work, they are motion-compensated event embeddings and image embeddings.
-To study this alignment we perform the following comparison: On DSEC-Semantic, we construct pairs of event and image embeddings, which we each decode to the logits of the semantic map, $T(\mathbf{z}_\text{event})$ and $T(\mathbf{z}_\text{img})$.
+For E2VID, these embeddings are image reconstructions and images, for EV-Transfer and our work, these are image and event embeddings.
+To study this alignment, we perform the following comparison: On DSEC-Semantic, we construct pairs of event and image embeddings, which we each decode to the logits of the semantic map, $T(\mathbf{z}_\text{event})$ and $T(\mathbf{z}_\text{img})$.
 While for EV-Transfer and our method, we use the dedicated task network to decode these embeddings, for the E2VID-baseline, we use the network trained on Cityscapes on both images and image reconstructions, to construct paired predictions.
 We then measure the consistency of these maps across pairs, via the symmetric KL divergence, which we report in Tab.~\ref{tab:exp_ddd17_alignment}.
 As can be seen, our approach has a three times lower KL divergence with 0.025, than the runner-up E2VID with 0.073.
 This indicates that our method aligns image and event embeddings better than other methods, facilitating domain transfer.